 Recently I’ve looked at field stoves a couple of times and most outdoor people also know how to get a fire going.
 There are different ways to create a heat source, and that’s the first thing you need to be able to cook.
 It’s not enough on its own, though.
 Unless you’re happy with a diet of toast, tent-peg sausages, and s’mores, you’re going to need something to cook in.

 If you’re doing a family camping trip with a big tent and the car, it’s simple.
-You can afford to take proper pots and pans with you, because weight and space isn’t so much of an issue.
+You can afford to take proper pots and pans with you because weight and space aren’t so much of an issue.
 If you’re taking a big gas stove, go with stainless steel cookware – it’s easy to keep clean.
 If you plan to cook over an open fire, cast iron can’t be beaten.
-A Lodge skillet and Dutch oven will do a fantastic job, although of course they do weigh a ton.
+A Lodge skillet and Dutch oven will do a fantastic job, although of course, they do weigh a ton.